Practicing in Another Jurisdiction

 The letter must be dated within 30 days of your registration being completed.

-• Arrange for CACO or NBEO transcript to be sent to the College.
+- Arrange for OEBC or NBEO transcript to be sent to the College.

-_The College accepts successful completion of NBEO (I, II, III & TMOD) as equivalent to the CACO.
+- The College accepts successful completion of NBEO (I, II, III & TMOD) as equivalent to the OEBC.

 If all items noted above are deemed acceptable, you will be asked to confirm your attendance in writing for the Jurisprudence Examination and the College Orientation Session and forward a cheque in the amount of $200 CDN, payable to College of Optometrists of British Columbia.